G-symmetric spectra, semistability and the multiplicative norm: Stable model structures

 We are left to show that for every $G$-symmetric spectrum $X$ the map $q^{\U}_X:X\to Q^{\U}X$ is a $G^{\U}$-stable equivalence.
 We first prove the following: \begin{Lemma} Let $i:A\to B$ be a genuine $G$-cofibration of based $G$-spaces (or based $G$-simplicial sets) and $f:X\to Y$ a $G$-flat cofibration of $G$-symmetric spectra which is also a $G^{\U}$-stable equivalence.
 Then the pushout product map

 is again a $G$-flat cofibration and a $G^{\U}$-stable equivalence. \end{Lemma} \begin{proof} We already know that $i\square f$ is again a $G$-flat cofibration, since the level model structure is based $G$-topological (or based $G$-simplicial) by Proposition \ref{prop:levmonoidal}.
-Hence, using Proposition \ref{prop:cone} and the fact that for $G$-flat cofibrations the cone is $G^{\U}$-level equivalent to the cofiber, we can prove that $i\square f$ is a $G^{\U}$-stable equivalence by showing that its cofiber $B\wedge Y/((B\wedge X)\cup_{A\wedge X} (A\wedge Y))$ is $G^{\U}$-stably contractible.
-This cofiber is $G$-isomorphic to $(B/A)\wedge (Y/X)$.
+Hence, using Proposition \ref{prop:gwedge} and the fact that for $G$-flat cofibrations the cone is $G^{\U}$-level equivalent to the cofiber, we can prove that $i\square f$ is a $G^{\U}$-stable equivalence by showing that its cofiber

+is $G^{\U}$-stably contractible.
 Since $f$ is a $G$-flat cofibration and a $G^{\U}$-stable equivalence, the $G$-symmetric spectrum $Y/X$ is $G^{\U}$-stably contractible.
-Hence, so is its smash product with the genuinely $G$-cofibrant based space (or based $G$-simplicial set) $B/A$ (by Proposition \ref{prop:gwedge}).
+Hence, so is its smash product with the cofibrant based $G$-space $B/A$ (by Proposition \ref{prop:gwedge}).
 So $i\square f$ is a $G^{\U}$-stable equivalence. \end{proof}